iriskxyz/LuaU_Wrapper/ReadMe.md

 **IMPORTANT**
 External module support only works with authorization.
 If you have the need to use require(assetid) please make sure to set your cookie in the config.json file.
+This project is still Work In Progress so please be aware of bugs and issues.
+Feel free to report them.

 **How to use**
 - Make sure you have (lune)[https://github.com/lune-org/lune] installed